Hi, I’m Joshua. Welcome to my internet website.

 This is a weblog where I sporadically post original content.
 I also spend a bit of time posting photos to Instagram, vlogging on YouTube, and casually linking to neat things on tumblr.
 Some days I even tweet a thing or two.

 From 2008 – 2012 I attended Arizona State University as a member of ASU’s Leadership Scholarship Program.
 I majored in Philosophy with an emphasis in Ethics and LGBT Studies.
 While in school I was a Senator in the Undergraduate Student Government, served as Co-Director of ASU’s LGBTQ Coalition, and helped found genderWHAT?!: a student group for radical trans* and queer gender theorists.
+I created the RGB Star in August of 2012.

 After college I served for a year as Coordinator of the Phoenix Pride LGBT Center, where I worked with area non-profits and social service agencies to provide resources to the LGBTQ community.
 I managed the social and support groups that meet at the Center, and coordinated with facilitators and volunteers to provide continued support for the community in areas of health/wellness, aging, employment, education, and awareness.